kubgus/discord-js-14-template/src/schemas/README.md

 await Tutorial.findOneAndUpdate(
     {_id: document._id}, // findOne
-    { reminder: "This will modify the same document as the previous code." } // AndUpdate );
+    { reminder: "This will modify the same document as the previous code." }, // AndUpdate { new: true } // Return the modified document
+);
 ```
+The `new` property determines whether the modified document should be returned or not.
+If set to `false`, the document before modification will be returned.
 > ***Note:*** Every document has a unique `_id` property by default.

 ## Storing Discord users